 Teresa Mendoza was one day past her due date when she found out her daughter had died.

-"Sylvia was my first pregnancy," the Washington-based nurse told TODAY Parents, adding that her pregnancy was routine.
+"Sylvia was my first pregnancy," the Washington-based nurse tells TODAY.com, adding that her pregnancy was routine.
 "I had an appointment the day after her due date and it was there that we learned she had died, unexpectedly of course, and unexplained."

 After 24 hours of labor that was mentally, emotionally and physically exhausting, Mendoza met her daughter.

-"Referring to anything with her as darkness or a storm felt like it focused strictly on her death rather than her very real life," Mendoza shared.
+"Referring to anything with her as darkness or a storm felt like it focused strictly on her death rather than her very real life," Mendoza shares.

-Currently pregnant with her fourth child, Mendoza explained the storm and rainbow reference might not be the best imagery to describe the loss of a pregnancy or baby.
+Pregnant with her fourth child, Mendoza explains the storm and rainbow reference might not be the best imagery to describe the loss of a pregnancy or baby.

 Konig published her thoughts in an essay on the Colorado Springs Moms Collective and discovered she was not alone in her discomfort with the term.